hugomrdias/halo-range/README.md

 ```

 ## Usage
-Check the examples [page](https://hugomrdias.github.io/halo-range/test) and the source in the test folder
+Check the examples [page](https://hugomrdias.github.io/halo-range/test) and code in the test folder.

 The CSS source is for PostCSS environments.
 Use the compiled version in the test folder for others.

 > The compiled version as sourcemaps inline and `autoprefixer.browsers '> 5%'`